Find out the streets where the most crime was reported in Hartlepool in August

+One of the two speed cameras in Marina Way, Hartlepool.
+Picture by FRANK REID

-The Cleveland Police statistics for the town covering August have been released by the Home Office on its www.police.uk website.
-July’s figures are available here.
+The Cleveland Police statistics cover August and have been released by the Home Office on its www.police.uk website.
+July’s figures are available at www.police.uk

 Twenty-seven incidents near the junction with Oxford Road included 23 shoplifting cases.